How did Halloween Begin?

 Halloween has its origins in the ancient Celtic festival known as Samhain. (pronounced “sah-win”) The festival of Samhain is a celebration of the end of the harvest season in Gaelic culture.
 It was a time used by the ancient pagans to take stock of supplies and prepare for winter.
-The ancient Gaels believed that on October 31, the boundaries between the worlds of the living and the dead overlapped and the deceased would come back to life and cause all kinds of havoc such as sickness or damaged crops.
+The ancient Gaels believed that on October 31, the boundaries between the worlds of the living and the dead overlapped, and the deceased would come back to life and cause all kinds of havoc such as sickness or damaged crops.

-Samhain, dates back to the ancient Celts who lived around 500 BC.
+Samhain dates back to the ancient Celts who lived around 500 BC.
 Contrary to what some believe, it is not a celebration of a Celtic god of the dead.
 Instead, it is a Celtic word meaning "summer's end."
 The Celts believed that summer came to an end on October 31st and the New Year began on November 1st with the start of winter.
 But the Celts also followed a lunar calendar so their celebrations began at sunset the night before.

 Many today see Halloween as a pagan holiday but that's not really accurate.
 Halloween is actually a Christian creation.
 The pagan began their celebrations at sunset on October 31st, on Samhain Eve.
-During the day of October 31st the fires within the home were extinguished.
+On the day of October 31st, the fires within the home were extinguished.
 Often families would engage in a good "fall" cleaning, to clear out the old and make way for the new, starting the winter months with fresh and clean household items.

 The festival would frequently involve bonfires.